 - Frontend rendering models: SPA, SSR, SSG, streaming, and hydration

-- Frontend data layer: REST, GraphQL, BFF, and orchestration
+- Frontend Data Layer: REST, GraphQL, BFF, and Orchestration

-- Frontend platform performance
+- Frontend Platform Performance

-Scale & decomposition
+Scale and decomposition

 Cases